SpaceLearner/SessionRec-pytorch/README.md

 ## Experiment Results

 We find that keeping the original order of training data makes the result better.
-It is due to the way of splitting the data.
-Current public session-based recommendation datasets usually split data according to time.
-This will make the distribution of the last few samples of the training data similar to the test data than samples that at the former positions.
-Without shuffling the model fits better.
+It is due to the way of splitting the dataset.
+Current public session-based recommendation datasets usually split train/test data according to time.
+This will make the distribution of samples at the latter position of the training data more similar to the test data than distribution of samples at the former positions.
+Without shuffling the model will fit better.
+This is a common phemonemon in recommender systems that user interest evolves fast and too early samples will not help the model learn better.